Zerolxgic/Zerolxgic/README.md

-- 🔭 I’m currently working on ...Small learning exercises And projects.
+- 🔭 I’m currently working on ...Small learning exercises and projects.
 - 🌱 I’m currently learning ...
 Python,Machine learning and how to Implement AI in the workplace.
 - 👯 I’m looking to collaborate on ...
 Anything I can learn form.
 - 🤔 I’m looking for help with ...
 Understanding Python.
 Machine learning and AI.